-The main objectives of the academy trust during the year ended 31 August 2020 are summarised below:
+The main objectives of the academy trust during the year ended 31 August 2021 are summarised below:

-- Formal appointment of Principal and Vice Principal. - · Review of governance structure. - Additional Senior and Middle Leaders appointed to strengthen Senior Leadership Team. - To continue to drive forward the outstanding quality of teaching and learning to ensure appropriate challenge for all pupils and a narrowing of the gap with vulnerable groups. - To address the rise in SEND numbers in Early Years and KS1 by employing additional teaching and learning staff.
-Purchase of EduKey to streamline SEND provision. - To continue to foster 'Growth Mindset', by providing support and ideas for parents in order to help them support their children at home, this was particularly important during lockdown. - To maintain high standards of teaching and learning in order to continue to improve pupils' progress throughout the school and to ensure outcomes at KS1 and KS2 are at least in line with similar schools nationally. - To embed the foundation subjects of History and Geography throughout the whole school by appointing internally two TLR's for one year. - To continue to raise children's enjoyment of reading and writing throughout the school to maintain/improve the percentage of pupils achieving expected level and greater depth in English.
-This was achieved through purchasing 'Reading Plus', Accelerated Reader, phonic books, reading books for the library and enhanced CPD. - To continue to focus on developing reasoning and mastery solving skills to maintain/improve the percentage of pupils achieving expected and greater depth in mathematics.
-This was also facilitated by the internal appointment of a Mathematics Leader. - To address assessment data concerns in light of COVID-19, the purchase of PiXL assessment tool. - To provide high quality targeted and focused interventions to support all children and keep them on track to reach their targets and narrow the gap between identified groups. - To develop staff knowledge of on-line safety and remote learning in light of Ofsted requirements. - Purchase of Laptops, interactive whiteboards to deliver effective computing lessons. - Change of website and app provider in order to improve communication with Parents and to update home learning, particularly during lockdown. - To maintain sound financial practices. - Enhance sporting facilities to support healthy lifestyle and maintain sporting excellence.
-Purchase of interactive 'IWall' in order to assist the recovery curriculum and focus on physical activity/wellbeing.
+- To continue to drive forward the outstanding quality of teaching and learning to ensure appropriate challenge for all pupils and a narrowing of the gap with vulnerable groups. - To implement a recovery curriculum for mitigating loss due to the pandemic. - To continue to address the rise in SEND numbers in Early Years and KS1 by employing additional teaching and learning staff. - To continue to be proactive in the recruitment of additional staff to aid the curriculum recovery. - To internally appoint an inclusion lead to assist the SENDCO. - To improve pupil and staff wellbeing and mental health in light of the pandemic by engaging with 'Head Start'. - To maintain high standards of teaching and learning in order to continue to improve pupils' progress throughout the school and to ensure outcomes at KS1 and KS2 are at least in line with similar schools nationally. - To ensure we continued to address and improve the percentage of children who achieve the expected level in the RWM combined in all year groups. - To continue to embed the foundation subjects of History and Geography throughout the whole school by establishing a curriculum team and amending staff appraisals. - To continue to raise children's enjoyment of reading and writing throughout the school to maintain/improve the percentage of pupils achieving expected level and greater depth in English.
+This was achieved through purchasing books for diversity and inclusivity. - To continue to focus on developing reasoning and mastery solving skills and times tables to maintain/improve the percentage of pupils achieving expected and greater depth in mathematics. - To continue to address assessment data concerns in light of COVID-19, the purchase of Target Tracker assessment tool and a change of SLA for Data Technician. - To engage with the National Tutoring Programme following the pandemic. - To continue to provide high quality targeted and focused interventions to support all children and keep them on track to reach their targets and narrow the gap between identified groups. - To implement a robust and successful online learning provision for all pupils during lockdown. - To develop staff knowledge of on-line safety and remote learning in light of Ofsted requirements and online working during the pandemic. - To continue to purchase of Laptops, interactive whiteboards to deliver effective computing lessons and allow access to remote learning through loaning devices from school. - To maintain sound financial practices. - To review and amend the School Ethos and Vision and embed values within our school. - To continue to support community links by granting permission to a local children's sporting group to use the school fields for training (Riverside Lions Autistic Football Team). - To continue, where possible to provide families with an 'Eco-shop' where pupils worked with Fare Share to understand the effects of food waste on the environment. - To continue to enhance and improve the learning environment for pupils, ensuring safety and a healthy working environment through repairs and maintenance. - To provide a new 30 hour early years provision which began to operate in September 2021.